1898andCo/HAOS/README.md

 ## Quick Start

-Download the ISO from the latest [release](https://github.com/BOHICA-LABS/BLAOS/releases) and run it in VMware, VirtualBox, KVM, or bhyve.
+Download the ISO from the latest [release](https://github.com/1898andCo/HAOS/releases) and run it in VMware, VirtualBox, KVM, or bhyve.
 The server will automatically start a single node Kubernetes cluster.
 Log in with the user `rancher` and run `kubectl`.
 This is a "live install" running from the ISO media and changes will not persist after reboot.

-To copy HAOS to local disk, after logging in as `rancher` run `sudo k3os install`.
+To copy HAOS to local disk, after logging in as `rancher` run `sudo HAOS install`.
 Then remove the ISO from the virtual machine and reboot.

 Live install (boot from ISO) requires at least 2GB of RAM.
 Local install requires 1GB RAM.